apttx/linguala-challenge/README.md

 # Linguala Challenge

-We're a small startup and always looking for people to help us build a translation web-platform.
+We're a small startup and always looking for people to help us build a web-platform all about language services.
 This repo is an easy way to show off what you know & what you've learned.

 ## Stack